-5 Suggestions for Swifter Turn Times
+A Few Suggestions for Shorter Turn Times

-- Order your appraisals online.
+- Order your appraisals electronically.